 The Greek goddess Athena was derived from the Amazonian Medusa.
 However, the Greeks preferred that wisdom have a masculine origin.
-The tale of Athena begins with her birth from the head of her father, Zeus, erasing all ties to Medusa as well as embodied, feminine wisdom.
+The tale of Athena begins with her birth from the head of her father, Zeus, thus erasing all ties to Medusa as well as embodied, feminine wisdom.
 The myth of Medusa also eventually changed.
-In later stories, she became part of a tale of rape, rage, and destruction.
+In Greek mythology, she became part of a tale of rape, rage, and destruction.
 Rather than representing the mystery of the life-death cycle, if not Nature herself, the Greek’s myth of Medusa is more a cautionary reminder of the tragic fate met by victims of sexual violence.
 Like Medusa, women who experience sexual violence are exposed to betrayal, psychological and physical destruction, and scapegoating for crimes committed against them.
 But also like Medusa, they carry within themselves two potentialities: a life centered on destruction or on creative renewal.

 The Greek myth of Medusa begins with her devotion to Athena, the goddess of wisdom and war, civilization and justice.
 Athena is a virginal goddess, and Medusa, like other priestesses serving Athena’s temple, has committed to a life of chastity.
 Medusa is beautiful, desired by both men and gods, including the god Poseidon.
 In an act of possessive lust, Poseidon rapes Medusa in Athena’s temple.
 For Medusa, this profound violation precipitates even more tragedy.
 Like other women throughout the ages, Medusa is blamed for her rape and revictimized again and again, condemned because of her sexual violation.

 As a priestess who has lost her virginity, Medusa can no longer dwell within the temple of the virginal goddess.
-Yet as a woman who has had sex — no matter that it was forced — the social mores of her time dictated that she could not marry.
+Yet as a woman who has had sex outside of marriage — no matter that it was forced — the social mores of her time dictated that she could not marry.
 She is alienated in a patriarchal society and an outcast, without home or benefactor.
 But this state of alienation is at most a momentary worry for Medusa.
 Athena is outraged.
 Her temple has been desecrated by Poseidon’s lust and she blames Medusa.

 Although Athena is the goddess of justice, her reaction to Medusa reveals she is also capable of vindictive rage, perhaps evoked by her jealousy of Medusa’s beauty.
 Rather than avenging Medusa and cursing Poseidon, Athena instead places a spell on Medusa, ensuring no one would ever be captivated by her beauty again.
 She destroys Medusa’s lovely face and transforms her beautiful tresses into writhing, poisonous asps, transfiguring the captivating Medusa into a hideous creature.
 To ensure Medusa’s complete alienation, Athena further curses Medusa: a mere glance from Medusa turns an onlooker to stone.
 Medusa now terrorizes the people of Athens and is sent to a desolate island to live utterly alone.